Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Introduction

-The population encoding plays a vital role in the brain to precisely represent continuous real-valued values and achieve robustness in functional information processing~\cite{SANGER2003238,PANZERI2015162}.
-And the dynamic population encoding helps the brain better deal with working memory tasks~\cite{meyers2018dynamic}.
-Inspired by the population neural encoding mechanism in brain, we propose a spiking quantile fraction value population encoding method, which represent the quantile fraction in spike information space and further input the population spikes to the apical dendrite of MCN neuron as one of decision-making source signals.
+During information processing in the human brain, multi-compartment neurons precisely represent continuous real-valued information in a population encoding manner~\citep{SANGER2003238,PANZERI2015162}.
+Dynamic population encoding allows the brain to more effectively handle working memory tasks~\citep{meyers2018dynamic}.
+Inspired by this neural population encoding mechanism, we propose a spiking fractional value population encoding method.
+This method encodes the fraction within the spike information space, using the resulting population spikes as input signals to the apical dendrite of the MCN neuron, serving as one of the decision-making sources.